Pronunciation

 indulgence

-- They err, that through indulgence to others, or fondness to any sin in themselves, substitute for repentance anything less.
+- will all they that either through indulgence to others or fondness to any sin in themselves, substitute for repentance any thing that is less than a sincere, uniform resolution of new obedience

 - If all these gracious indulgences are without any effect on us, we must perish in our own folly.